worktheclock/replit.github.io/Teams/HomeworkAssignments.md

 ### [Create a Pinboard Project](./PinboardProject)

-This is a full tutorial on how to build a Pinboard clone with Repl.it.
+This is a full tutorial on how to build a Pinboard project with Repl.it.
 It focuses on front-end coding and uses examples that might appeal more to some girls when compared to traditional beginner coding project examples which tend to skew towards appealing more to boys.
+There's also a [Part 2](./PinboardProject-2) which introduces `LocalStorage` to persist data locally without a backend.

 ### [How to create a good enrichment coding assignment using Repl.it](./EnrichmentHomework)